openrewrite/rewrite-docs/reference/supported-languages.md

 ## Frameworks

-Framework migration recipes are developed and maintained in collaboration of the team behind OpenRewrite at Moderne, the original framework authors, and the wider OSS community.
-Individual recipes list the contributing authors.
-Support includes, but is not limited to:
+Framework migration recipes are developed through collaboration between the team behind OpenRewrite at Moderne, the original framework authors, and the wider OSS community.
+Each recipe in our [recipe catalog](https://docs.openrewrite.org/recipes) includes a list of contributing authors.

+Many different frameworks are supported such as (but not limited to):

 * Spring
 * Quarkus
 * Micronaut
 * Jakarta
-* Kubernetes

 You can find all of the frameworks in the [recipe catalog](https://docs.openrewrite.org/recipes).